afinoblakeb/afino-app/docs/EMERGENCY_FIX_INFINITE_RELOADS.md

-# Emergency Fix: Infinite API Calls and Page Reloads
+# Emergency Fix: Infinite API Calls & Reloads

+## Status: RESOLVED ✅

+The infinite API calls and page reloads issue has been fully resolved by implementing React Query as a permanent solution.
+The emergency localStorage-based fix described in this document has been replaced with a proper data fetching architecture.

-## Problem
+## Problem Description

-The application was experiencing an issue where users would encounter infinite API calls and page reloads, particularly when switching between browser tabs.
-This resulted in:
+The application was experiencing severe performance issues due to infinite API calls and page reloads.
+Specifically:

 1. Excessive server load
 2. Poor user experience